Learn more about Community Doula Program (CDP) Doulas and how they can support you during birth, pregnancy, and early parenting.

 Am I eligible to receive free doula care under this program?

-This program is for people living in Linn, Benton, and Lincoln counties with Medicaid, InterCommunity Health Network or Oregon Health Plan, health insurance.
+This program is for people living in Linn, Benton, Lincoln, Lane, and Marion counties with Medicaid, InterCommunity Health Network, Oregon Health Plan, PacificSource Community Solutions, or CAWEM health insurance.
 If you would like additional information about working with a doula please contact us!

 Please contact us if you are unsure if you qualify for our program.